Lupus in Hong Kong: Where to Find Support

 May 10th is World Lupus Day, an event that aims to create more awareness about systemic lupus erythematosus (SLE), the most common form of lupus.
 SLE can occur in both men and women but is more common in women.
 In Hong Kong, SLE mainly affects women of reproductive age.
-Healthy Matters attended the very first edition of My Lupus Diary event last December and spoke to rheumatologist, Dr. Carrel Yu 余嘉龍醫生, to understand more about a condition that affects nearly 0.1% of the Hong Kong population.
+Healthy Matters spoke with My Lupus Diary and to rheumatologist Dr. Carrel Yu 余嘉龍醫生, to understand more about a condition that affects nearly 0.1% of the Hong Kong population.

 What is SLE?

 SLE is a systemic, autoimmune disease that affects multiple tissues and organs in the body.
 The most common symptoms for SLE include unexplained skin rashes, joint pain/arthritis and mouth ulcers.
 Other lupus symptoms include extreme fatigue, fever, hair loss, anaemia, and photosensitivity.
 As you can see, the range of symptoms you can experience with lupus are fairly varied – unsurprisingly, lupus is sometimes called “the great imitator” as it’s often interpreted as something else.

 The severity of the disease and symptoms vary per patient.
 Skin symptoms can range from mild skin rashes that barely need any treatment to severe inflammation that require corticosteroids treatment.

 Unsurprisingly, SLE can have a huge impact on an individual’s physical, psychological and social well-being and quality of life.
 Individuals with SLE often experience chronic pain associated with impaired organ function, bone degradation and kidney disease.